mrshiposha/baedeker-moonbeam-example/README.md

 ```

 You can open the link the baedeker tells you (`http://127.0.0.1:9699/` in the example above).
 The link is provided via the `$BDK_BALANCER` env variable.
-When opened, you'll see a list of links to the running chains in the browser.
+When opened, you'll see a list of links to the running chains (the links to PolkadotJS/Apps UI connected to the corresponding chains).